tadano42be/Rock-Paper-Scissors/README.md

 - Responsive design for desktop and mobile
 - Backend logic powered by Python
 - Hosted on AWS infrastructure
 - LinkedIn profiles of the creators for networking and inspiration
+- Tracks wins and losses with a tally function and includes a reset button to clear the score

 ---